TRI Around the World

 Commission for Environmental Cooperation

 The North American Commission for Environmental Cooperation (CEC) Exit was established under the North American Agreement on Environmental Cooperation (NAAEC), to address regional environmental concerns, help prevent potential trade and environmental conflicts, and to promote the effective enforcement of environmental law.
-The Agreement compliments the environmental provisions of the North American Free Trade Agreement (NAFTA).
+The Agreement complements the environmental provisions of the North American Free Trade Agreement (NAFTA).

 CEC and PRTRs